prmcrs/hello-world/README.md

 > This time-honored tradition :D

 This project has been created to test my new github account.
-Thanks to everyone who continues to contribute, new languages are created every day!
+Thanks to everyone who continues to contribute, new repositories are created every day!

 ### This repository currently contains "Hello World"